ULFA(I) claims responsibility for R-Day Assam blasts

 Banned outfit ULFA (Independent) has claimed responsibility for the four powerful explosions in Assam earlier on Sunday prior to Republic Day celebrations in the state.
 The ULFA(I), in a statement signed by Lt Joy Asom of its Publicity Department, claimed that all the four blasts were carried out by the outfit.

-The Paresh Barua-led ULFA(I), along with a few other militant outfits of the Northeast, had called for a boycott of the Republic Day celebrations in the region.
+The anti-talk faction of the ULFA, along with a few other militant outfits of the Northeast, had called for a boycott of the Republic Day celebrations in the region.
 Three blasts had taken place in Dibrugarh and one in Charaideo districts of Upper Assam in a span of 10 minutes -- between 8.15 and 8.25 am on Sunday, a police officer said.

 There has been no report of any casualty, as Republic Day being a holiday, people were mostly indoors, he said.
 The first blast was reported outside a shop at Teokghat in Sonari police station area of Charaideo district.